 Study Permit – Study Visa – International Students in Canada

-Abigay, a Jamaican citizen, will complete her Master’s degree program at a respectable German university in the near future.
+Abigay, a Jamaican citizen, will complete her Master’s degree program at a reputable German university shortly.
 Abigay intends to continue her studies in Canada.
-She has already approached a University in Nova Scotia for a PhD program that is close to her area of interest.
-Abigay knows she needs a study permit to be able to study in Canada, but she has no clue what a study permit is and how she can receive it.
+She has already approached a University in Nova Scotia for a Ph.D. program close to her area of interest.
+Abigay knows she needs a study permit to study in Canada, but she has no clue what a study permit is and how she can receive it.

 If you intend to study in Canada, you probably need a study permit.
 The following article explains what a study permit is, who needs to apply for one, and who is exempt from it.